jkarlovich/NightyNight/README.md

   * Pull up bigger images for the events and find a way to make the whitespace around them disappear.
   * Need to debug in other browsers and operating systems
   * Some of the tests are failing now.
+  * Rename the repo and heroku project to OnTheTown.